WillGreen98/University-INTPROG-Java/README.md

 ## Week 21

 * Describe the concept of coupling
 * Discuss the concept of cohesion
 * Use print statements to test programs developed using the Java programming language
 * Implement JUnit testing procedures

+## Week 22

+INTPROG has now finished.
+A little early right...?